Hair Thinning & Hair Loss in Teenagers

 -

-Hormonal changes: During puberty, the body goes through a number of changes, including hormonal fluctuations.
+Hormonal changes: During puberty, the body goes through several changes, including hormonal fluctuations.
 These changes can cause hair loss in both males and females.

 -